-Prerequisite: BIO-102, Introductory Biology, highly recommended.
+Prerequisite: BIO-102, Introductory Biology, or HSC-150, Body Structure and Function, highly recommended.
 A lecture and laboratory-based study of the human body emphasizing the complementary nature of structure and function, molecular and cellular interactions, homeostasis, and metabolic processes.
 Includes a study of cells, tissues, membranes, skeletal, muscular, and reproductive systems.
 (45-30)

 Note: Students enrolling in Anatomy and Physiology I or II should plan on taking both semesters of the sequence at NIACC.
 Problems may result for the student who takes one A&P semester at NIACC and the other semester at a different institution.
-Equivalent to 70-250, BIOL-220,
+Equivalent to 70-250, BIOL-220.